Blog · Review Essay · Last reviewed June 19, 2026

 The Book

 The Net Delusion: The Dark Side of Internet Freedom was published by PublicAffairs in 2011, with the current PublicAffairs listing showing the 2012 trade paperback at 448 pages.
-Hachette's author page describes Morozov as a Belarus-born writer and notes that the book was a New York Times Notable Book of 2011 and winner of Harvard Kennedy School's 2012 Goldsmith Book Prize for trade books.
+Hachette's author page describes Morozov as Belarus-born and notes that the book was a New York Times Notable Book of 2011 and winner of Harvard Kennedy School's 2012 Goldsmith Book Prize for trade books.

 The book was written against the optimism surrounding blogs, Twitter, YouTube, Facebook, and democracy promotion after the Cold War.
 Morozov does not argue that digital tools are useless to activists.
 His target is the political fantasy that network access has a built-in democratic direction.

 That distinction matters.
 The book is not anti-internet.
 It is anti-magic.
 It asks what happens when policymakers, funders, companies, journalists, and activists mistake a technical affordance for a political outcome.
+In that sense it belongs beside To Save Everything, Click Here, Consent of the Networked, Surveillance Valley, and the site's notes on platform governance and information disorder.
+The recurring question is not whether networks empower people in the abstract.
+It is whether a specific network changes the balance of observability, coordination, coercion, contestability, and exit.

 The Delusion

 This is why the book still reads cleanly after the social-media decade.
 It warns against confusing visibility with power, virality with organization, and expression with durable institutional change.
+A movement can become legible without becoming protected.
+A crowd can trend without gaining bargaining power.
+A public can speak while the systems around it quietly learn who to pressure next.

 Authoritarian Adaptation

 The lasting insight is that authoritarian systems learn.
-Carnegie Council's 2011 program on the book summarized Morozov's point this way: governments were not merely blocking sites; they were moving into the online field with surveillance, paid messaging, data analysis, and networked propaganda.
+Carnegie Council's 2011 program on the book framed Morozov's point around governments that were not merely blocking sites but entering the online field with surveillance, paid messaging, data analysis, and networked propaganda.
+Microsoft Research's event page raised the same problem after Iran's 2009 protests: digital tools can become instruments of identification, propaganda, and control.

+The specific platforms have changed since then, but the political pattern has not.
 Digital repression is not always a firewall.
-It can be a demand for real-name identity, a flood of loyalist content, a harassment campaign, a data broker, an app requirement, a facial-recognition system, a platform dependency, or a public-private pipeline between infrastructure and state power.
+It can be a demand for real-name identity, a flood of loyalist content, a harassment campaign, a data broker, an app-store dependency, a SIM-registration rule, a facial-recognition system, a payment choke point, a cloud contract, or a public-private pipeline between infrastructure and state power.

 The AI-Age Reading